lrq3000/fast_gemini_ai_for_excel/README.md

 * `Gemini_udf_p()` which is a non-blocking parallel processing ready version, which allows to process with parallelism in a non-blocking way, so that it is much faster to work on multiple cells.
 It also extremely responsive since the UI is not blocked while the cells are calculating.
 It is also triggered on-demand via a macro `StartGeminiPoller`, instead of automatically on fill handle activation.
 It also automatically supports a soft exponential backoff retry mechanism (if hitting rate limit, it will retry with a randomly chosen delay in an increasingly multiplied time window for each retry - both the max delay in milliseconds and the number of retries are configurable as parameters).

 Why use user-defined functions instead of the add-in?
-First they are more lightweight, easier to modify and track changes, and also it seems they are more stable, causing no crashes whereas the add-in may cause crashes.
+First they are more lightweight, easier to modify and track changes, and also it seems they are more stable, causing no crashes whereas the add-in may do so.

-Note: with a paid API key, it is very fast to get charged for a lot of cells with the parallel processing function, since it is very fast as it sends requests in parallel, so be careful to test first on a couple of cells before applying to more than hundreds of cells, otherwise you may have a high bill if you have to run multiple times on thousands of cells because your prompt was not as accurate as you thought.
+Note: with a paid API key, getting heavily charged can happen very fast when processing over a lot of cells with the parallel processing function, since it is very fast as it sends requests in parallel, so be careful to test first on a couple of cells before applying to more than hundreds of cells, otherwise you may have a high bill if you have to run multiple times on thousands of cells because your prompt was not as accurate as you thought.
 So iterate on your prompt first on a few cells before extending to more to keep the cost in your control.

 ### How to install the UDF functions